apreelscm/smart-agent/README.md

 Po zakończeniu zadań należy napisać maila do [Mariusza Adwenta](Mariusz.Adwent@eservice.com.pl) i [Małgorzaty Melissy](malgorzata.melissa@eservice.com.pl) z informacją o tym, że nowa paczka znajduje się na ich serwerze.

+# Road to refactoring

+1. Change documentation to english
+2. All new code (variables etc.) uses english language
+3. All existing code should slowly be changed to english
+3. Rename "signatures" to "document number" within "document template"
+   - Right now, word "signature" confuses people with signatures people put on documents
+   - Rename "subscriptions" to "signatures"
+4. Document templates should be configured using config file in a well known format (for example YAML)
+   - Currently, they are configured using a database, which makes it harder to have a reproducible setup between environments
+   - Having the configuration in a database makes it harder to test and validate/review changes
+   - Business doesn't edit that configuration themselves
+5. Each document template should be versioned and have it's dedicated mapper class
+   - Right now mapping form data to documents happens using conventions which are hard to follow, remember and maintain
+   - It also makes it harder to test mappings
+6. Each panel should have its own command class encapsulating data gathered from given panel]
+   - Right now a lot of state lives in a big ProcessCommand
+7. Each panel should have its own Panel JS component encapsulating its frontend logic
+   - This will make it easier to migrate that logic to some frontend library in the future (like React or Angular)
+   - Easier to test and isolate changes, faster to find and fix bugs + this gives us better separation between GSP and JS
+8. Move all custom JS code from GSP files to `js-src` project
+9. Reintroduce types gradually to make refactorings and code editing safer and let compiler be our friend in catching bugs
+10. Write code in Java whenever possible.
+Rewrite Groovy code into Java code when possible.
+   - Follow ideas from hexagonal/ports & adapters architecture, where most of the business code is written in typed Java and it is plugged into the Grails framework
+   - This should make it easier to migrate out of Grails framework to something else in the future and make the code less dependent on the framework infrastructure.
+11. Introduce Flyway to manage DB schema and migrations
+12. Introduce more value objects to represent business concepts and make the source code more type safe
+13. Improve local development experience:
+    - add docker compose with dev database
+    - add fakes & mocks for external services